-You should be glad that God is just, for the world would be a dreadful place if its maker were unjust.
-When somebody does you wrong, you long for fair judgement and justice.
-You will get it, because everybody including your wrongdoers will someday give account to God for their lives; but the fact that you too do wrong turns God’s fairness into bad news for you.
-God’s judgement is not about weighing your good deeds against your bad.
-You face a penalty if the police see you breaking any law of the land, and God sees everything and his laws are just.
-A single wrong human action started a chain reaction that wrecked the world long ago; history since that event tells of the exploitation of millions of grindingly poor peasants who worked the land to provide food, and of wars for the power to exploit them; while we walk a tightrope today with nuclear and biological Weapons of Mass Destruction.
-(The covid-19 virus might have got out of a laboratory involved in bioweapons.)
-So you bear responsibility for multiple wrong actions, any one of which would wreck a world that had been perfect.
-Worse, you find that you carry on doing wrong things, indicating that your heart is inclined toward evil.
-You will be permitted to exist forever, and you can either have the penalty for everything you did wrong laid upon you – forever – which is hell, or you can be forgiven and join God, in ‘heaven’.
-In that case you will be changed for the better, for you are not fit for heaven as you are.
-Heaven is not a place where everything could go wrong again.
-For God to forgive you and remake you so that you don’t even think of doing wrong, you must feel sorry for what you have done wrong and apologise to him.
-You must also believe in His Son, Jesus Christ.
-Take hold of Christ now, for there is no further chance in hell (no cycle of reincarnation – Hebrews 9:27) and you have no idea when you will die.
+You should be glad that God is just, for the world would be a terrible place if its maker were unjust.
+When somebody wrongs you, you long for fair judgement and justice.
+You will get it, because everybody – including your wrongdoers – will ultimately have to give account to God for their lives; but the fact that you also do wrong turns God’s fairness into bad news for you too.
+God’s judgement isn’t about weighing your good deeds against your bad and seeing which side the scales come down on.
+If the police catch you breaking any of the laws of the land then you face a penalty; God sees everything you do, and his laws are just.
+One wrong human action long ago started a chain reaction that has wrecked the world; history tells of the exploitation of millions of grindingly poor peasants who worked the land to provide food, and of wars for the power to exploit them, while today we walk a tightrope with nuclear and biological weapons of mass destruction.
+So you carry the responsibility for multiple wrong actions, any one of which would wreck a perfect world.
+Worse, it is in you to misbehave (although God did not make you that way), and unless He remakes you then that will not change.
+That is why punishment cannot end unless you yourself end.
+But God made your spirit eternal, so there is no way out of hell.
+It is the end of the line; you cannot even commit suicide.

 Paradoxes must also be explained: when Jesus died on the cross he defeated the opposition, so that it is now a matter of carrying an assured victory through – although that does not mean establishing the kingdom on earth by earthly means – and the glory of Jesus far exceeds the glory of any earthly king reigning from a golden throne in a vast palace.
 Believers in Jesus can recognise his authority and see his glory with eyes of faith.
 By letting the forces of darkness wrongfully put him to death, he exposed them to the world as wrongful, and by coming back to life he put them on notice that one day he would deal with them forever.
 Until that day we are to be his ambassadors by making manifest on the earth his kingdom, a kingdom of light and truth and love.